jamesharding/PersonalSite/content/posts/simple-static-markdown-blog-in-flask.md

 ### Ingredients

 Let's start with our Python dependencies.
-We are using Flask 0.10.x and Python 2.7
+We are using Flask 2.1 and Python 3.8

-	Click==7.0
-	Flask==1.1.1
-	Flask-FlatPages==0.7.1
-	Frozen-Flask==0.15
-	itsdangerous==1.1.0
-	Jinja2==2.10.3
-	Markdown==3.1.1
-	MarkupSafe==1.1.1
-	Pygments==2.4.2
-	PyYAML==5.1.2
-	Werkzeug==0.16.0
+    Click==8.1.3
+    Flask==2.1.2
+    Flask-FlatPages==0.8.1
+    Frozen-Flask==0.18
+    Markdown==3.3.7
+    Pygments==2.12.0
+    PyYAML==6.0

 I will assume that you know a little about [venv](http://iamzed.com/2009/05/07/a-primer-on-virtualenv/).
-If not, you seriously should be using it for all of your Python projects.
+If not, you should probably be using it for all of your Python projects.
 Drop the above list into a file named requirements.txt and execute `pip install -r requirements.txt` from your shell.
 You are now ready to start building your blog.

 ### Folder Structure